EnergySystemsModellingLab/MUSE_OS/docs/inputs/agents.rst

    - :py:func:`maturity <maturity>`: Only allows technologies that have achieved a given market share.

+   - :py:func:`spend_limit <spend_limit>`: Only allows technologies with a unit capital cost (cap_par in
+      :ref:`inputs-technodata`) lower than the spend limit.

    The implementation allows for combining these filters.
-However, the CSV data format described here does not.

 .. py:currentmodule:: muse.decisions